 Let’s see how you’ll create an online boutique on Squarespace-

-First things first, log in to the official website of Squarespace and select a template as per your choice.
+First, log in to the official Squarespace website and select a template of your choice.

-Next, click on “Pages,” and the following screen will appear in front of you.
+Next, click “Pages,” and the following screen will appear in front of you.

-After that, tap on the “Go to Steps” button and complete the given requirements( Adding products, payment method, subscription plan, etc.), and that’s it.
+After that, tap on the “Go to Steps” button and complete the given requirements(Adding products, payment method, subscription plan, etc.).
 Your online store is ready.

 So, it’s our recommendation to check the review of every platform and then take any decision.